Both Stellar Mass and Gravitational Potential Shape the Gas-Phase Metallicity: Acknowledgements

+We are grateful to the referee, Jianhui Lian, for helpful comments that have improved the manuscript.
+We thank Mirko Curti for kindly providing the code used in our gas-phase metallicity measurements.
+We are very grateful for feedback and comments from Francesco Belfiore and Asa Bluck.
+MK thanks the University of Cambridge Harding Distinguished Postgraduate Scholars Programme, UK Science and Technology Facilities Council (STFC) Center for Doctoral Training (CDT) in Data Intensive Science, and Girton College Cambridge for a PhD studentship.
+RM acknowledges support from the Science and Technology Facilities Council (STFC), by the European Research Council (ERC) through Advanced Grant 695671 ``QUENCH'', by the UK Research and Innovation (UKRI) Frontier Research grant RISEandFALL.
+RM also acknowledges support from a Royal Society Research Professorship grant.
+WMB gratefully acknowledges support from DARK via the DARK fellowship.
+This work was supported by a research grant (VIL54489) from VILLUM FONDEN.
+Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.
+SDSS acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
+The SDSS website is \url{www.sdss4.org}.
 SDSS is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS Collaboration including the Brazilian Participation Group, the Carnegie Institution for Science, Carnegie Mellon University, Center for Astrophysics | Harvard \& Smithsonian (CfA), the Chilean Participation Group, the French Participation Group, Instituto de Astrofísica de Canarias, The Johns Hopkins University, Kavli Institute for the Physics and Mathematics of the Universe (IPMU) / University of Tokyo, the Korean Participation Group, Lawrence Berkeley National Laboratory, Leibniz Institut für Astrophysik Potsdam (AIP), Max-Planck-Institut für Astronomie (MPIA Heidelberg), Max-Planck-Institut für Astrophysik (MPA Garching), Max-Planck-Institut für Extraterrestrische Physik (MPE), National Astronomical Observatories of China, New Mexico State University, New York University, University of Notre Dame, Observatório Nacional / MCTI, The Ohio State University, Pennsylvania State University, Shanghai Astronomical Observatory, United Kingdom Participation Group, Universidad Nacional Autónoma de México, University of Arizona, University of Colorado Boulder, University of Oxford, University of Portsmouth, University of Utah, University of Virginia, University of Washington, University of Wisconsin, Vanderbilt University, and Yale University.